darcy-framework/darcy-docs/automating_the_web/working_with_a_browser.md

 <version>0.1-SNAPSHOT</version>
 ```

-There are several `BrowserFactory` implementations to choose from in the darcy-webdriver library, corresponding to each WebDriver implementation available, such as FirefoxDriver or RemoteWebDriver.
-Within each `BrowserFactory`, you can fluently describe any DesiredConditions or other options, like a Firefox profile.
+There are several `BrowserFactory` implementations to choose from in the darcy-webdriver library, each corresponding to an available WebDriver implementation, such as FirefoxDriver or RemoteWebDriver.
+Within each specific browser factory, you can fluently describe any DesiredConditions or other options, like a Firefox profile.

 ```java
 import com.redhat.darcy.web.Browser;